 The changes are part of a wider effort by the Government to improve overall workplace health and safety.
 This page gives you details about what’s happening, and provides links to learn more.

 Read information about the background to the reform and why changes are being made.

-We're seeking submissions on a consultation paper and exposure draft of a
+We’re seeking submissions on a consultation paper for transitional regulations made under the Hazardous Substances and New Organisms (HSNO) Act.

 New timing for rules coming into effect

 The Health and Safety at Work regulations relating to hazardous substances are expected to be finalised in the first half of 2017, coming into effect in December 2017.
 Our EPA notices will be finalised and come into effect at the same time as the regulations